-The Cricket Derbyshire Academy, headed up by Head of Talent Pathway, Daryn Smit, will see the club working directly with young cricketers from the age of 13 upwards at The Incora County Ground.
+The Academy, headed up by Daryn Smit (Head of Talent Pathway), have been working throughout the winter period with nine young cricketers from the ages of 13 to 17 training at The Incora™ County Ground.